simonhong2022/team-manager-backend/README.md

 ### Technology

-The backend was built in Java using Maven and Spring Boot, then deployed through Azure, and the database was made with MongoDB.
+The backend was built in Java using Maven and Spring Boot, then deployed through Railway, and the database was made with MongoDB.